flacjacket/pywayland/README.rst

 ----------

 Installation can be done through pip to pull the most recently tagged release.
-To see instructions on running from sounce, see the relevant documentation on `installing from source`_.
+To see instructions on running from source, see the relevant documentation on `installing from source`_.

 .. _installing from source: http://pywayland.readthedocs.org/en/latest/install.html#installing-from-source